LunaFramework/CleanExcelToLua/README.md

 + human friendly text replacement, and auto merge same field into array
 + high performance and easy to use
 - TODO:check data safe,(data dependency/data range)

+# example
+more use case you can see example